SkylerLipthay/bean/README.md

 * The evaluator (`Context`) frequently clones syntax trees (`Expr`s) for e.g. repeated evaluations of function blocks or loop conditions.
 Is this the best way to go, or is there some optimization that can be made?
 * String interning would be nice.
+* Eventually we'll need a `this` analog for function scopes.